Back to blog

 });

-This particular site does not need any special header, which makes it easier to learn.
+This particular site doesn’t need any special header, which makes it easier to learn.

 Axios supports both the Promise pattern and the async-await pattern.
 This tutorial focuses on the async-await pattern.
-The response has a few attributes like headers, data, etc. The HTML that we want is in the data attribute.
-This HTML can be loaded into an object that can be queried, using cheerio.load() method.
+The response has a few attributes like headers, data, etc. The HTML document that we want is in the data attribute.
+This HTML can be loaded into an object that can be queried using the cheerio.load() method.

 const $ = cheerio.load(response.data);